02 Dec Speak Up High: helping kids transition to high school

 One thing I can remember about my own transition to high school is that all my favourite hobbies seemed to change overnight.
 I couldn’t just play junior touch football on a Wednesday, instead I had to trial for a women’s team or the competitive school team.
 But I played for the fun and energy release, not to travel to competitions, or listen to the grown women in my team chat Tupperware at half-time.
 Suddenly my favourite extra-curricular was ruined.

-The thing about Speak Up is it’s consistent and non-competitive.
-There’s no trials, no restrictions, just Drama (the good kind).
+The thing about Speak Up is it is consistent and non-competitive.
+There are no trials, no restrictions, just Drama (the good kind).
 In our high school program, Dreamers, your child does make the team, every time, and their role is as equal and vital as every classmate next to them.
 Keeping something familiar will help them adjust to their new world.